tastudios4/bean-machine-volleyball-2026/README.md

 Part of it is selection (close matches are the ones that reach a third game), part is the shorter cap (to 15, not 25) adding variance.
 And there's a behavioral
-twist: although every set officially counts for seeding, teams largely *opted out* of meaningless game 3s — when a match was already 2-0, a third game was played only 2 times out of ~27; when it was 1-1, 17 times out of ~27.
+twist: although every set officially counts for seeding, teams largely *opted out* of meaningless game 3s.
+When a match was already 2-0, a third game was played only 2 times out of ~27 and when it was 1-1, 17 times out of ~27.

 ### 4. The Allen story

 The most striking individual pattern.
-Allen's attack efficiency tracked the team's results almost perfectly: in the regular season he hit +.024 in sets we won versus −.189 in sets we lost — a 21-point swing, the largest on the roster.
+Allen's attack efficiency tracked the team's results almost perfectly: in the regular season he hit +.024 in sets we won whereas −.189 in sets we lost.
+A 21-point swing, the largest on the roster.
 Then in the playoffs he flipped a −.10 regular-season hit% to **+.20**.
 The player whose efficiency most mirrored the team had his best volleyball when it mattered most.

 ![Allen's hit % across four contexts](charts/allen_story.png)

-(This is correlation, not causation — the data can't say whether his swings drove results or the situations drove his swings.
+(This is correlation, not causation.
+The data can't say whether his swings drove results or the situations drove his swings.
 But the pattern is real.)

 ### 5. We peaked for the playoffs

-Our regular season showed *no* significant week-to-week improvement — if anything, set margin drifted slightly down over the seven weeks.
-Then the playoff run broke trend entirely: team hit% jumped from +.121 to +.217 (~80%), digs rose 26%, aces 50%.
+Our regular season showed no significant week-to-week improvement.
+If anything, set margin drifted slightly down over the seven weeks.
+Then the playoff run broke trend entirely: team hit% jumped from +.121 to +.217 (roughly 80%), digs rose 26%, and aces rose 50%.
 The championship wasn't a slow build; it was a step change.
-The lineup also crystallized — with Tae out injured, Cole moved to middle to cover him and every player settled into one fixed role.
+The lineup also was finalized with Tae out due to injurt, Cole moved to middle to cover him and every player settled into one fixed role.

 ![Team stats, regular season vs playoffs](charts/playoff_peak.png)